Victoria Mboko: 2025: Montreal title, top 20, Newcomer of the Year

 In January and February, Mboko won 22 successive matches without dropping a set to claim four ITF Circuit singles titles at tournaments in Le Lamentin, Martinique; Petit-Bourg, Guadeloupe; Rome, United States; and Manchester, United Kingdom.
 Her 20 consecutive ITF-level main-draw match wins during this period set a new record for Canadian women since the ITF began keeping such records in 1994.
 She won a fifth ITF title of the year in March at the W75 tournament in Porto, Portugal, defeating Harriet Dart in the final.
 By early May 2025, her win-loss record for the season was 33–3.
-This series of results contributed to her entering the WTA top 200 for the first time, reaching a career-high ranking of No. 156 on 31 March 2025.
+This series of results contributed to her entering the WTA top 200 for the first time, reaching a career-high ranking of No. 156 on March 31, 2025.

 She was given a wildcard entry into the Miami Open, her first WTA 1000 main draw.
 There, she recorded her first WTA Tour-level win by defeating Camila Osorio in the first round, before losing in the second round to 10th seed Paula Badosa in a third set tiebreak.
 Mboko then made her debut for the Canada Billie Jean King Cup team against Romania in the qualifying round of the BJK Cup held in Tokyo, recording a win over Miriam Bulgaru in the opening singles match.

 She qualified for the Italian Open and defeated wildcard entrant Arianna Zucchini in the first round.
 In the second round, she lost to fourth seed Coco Gauff, in three sets.
 Mboko made her French Open debut, after winning all three qualifying matches in straight sets.
 There, she defeated Lulu Sun and Eva Lys, recording her first two major main-draw wins.
 She made her debut at Wimbledon, as a lucky loser, but lost to Hailey Baptiste in the second round.

 At the Canadian Open, Mboko reached the quarterfinals by upsetting top seed and world No. 2, Coco Gauff, in straight sets.
 She followed that win by defeating Jéssica Bouzas Maneiro to reach the semifinals.
 She became the youngest player to reach the semifinals in Canada since Belinda Bencic in 2015.
 After saving a match point, Mboko defeated ninth seed Elena Rybakina in three sets to reach her first WTA Tour final.
-In the final, she defeated Naomi Osaka in three sets to lift her first career title, becoming the third Canadian to win the home-country tournament and the first to do it in Montréal.
-As a result, she reached the top 25 at No. 24 in the WTA singles rankings on 11 August 2025.
+In the final, she defeated Naomi Osaka in three sets to lift her first career trophy, becoming the third Canadian to win the home-country tournament and the first to do it in Montréal.
+As a result, she reached the top 25 at No. 24 in the WTA singles rankings on 11 August.

-In November, Mboko claimed her second WTA title at the Hong Kong Open, defeating Cristina Bucșa in 2 hours and 49 minutes, making it the longest WTA tournament final of 2025.
-She subsequently made her top 20 debut as No. 18 in the WTA rankings, on 3 November 2025.
+In November, Mboko claimed her second WTA Tour title at the Hong Kong Open, defeating Cristina Bucșa in 2 hours and 49 minutes, making it the longest WTA tournament final of 2025.
+She subsequently made her top 20 debut as No. 18 in the WTA rankings, on 3 November.

+At the end of the season, Mboko was voted the WTA Newcomer of the Year.